Search Engine x What We Spend

 I headed to the Loves.

-lots of curves in the road but once I got to the loves
+lots of curves in the road.
+But once I got to the Loves,

 I did go buy a Taco Bell

-and and get a quesadilla I spent eight dollars
+and get a quesadilla.
+I spent $8.

 I